getyoti/yoti-wordpress/README.md

 ### Setup

-To try out our Docker container, clone this repository and run the following commands:
+Clone this repository and go into the folder:

-Go to the directory where the repo was cloned:

 ```shell
 cd yoti-wordpress